Introduction

 - Enablement plan:

-- Business unit onboarding schedule: Create a schedule for onboarding business units and/or application teams.
+- Business unit onboarding schedule: Create a schedule for onboarding business units and application teams.
 We recommend for the "adopt" phase that you start with one or a handful of business units. (see note below)

 - Establish key milestones to track progress.
 We recommend the following key milestones: